 2.9.
 Once the activation procedure has been initiated, SERT and CNT shall be on standby status until the On-Scene Incident Commander or the CIC directs them to perform in either their separate functions or as part of the operation.

 2.10.
 SERT and CNT may be canceled only by the On-Scene Incident Commander or the CIC.

 2.12.
-Appropriate initiative must meet the standard of having a high likelihood of success.
-This clearance to act should be used in limited circumstances and generally involves single individuals.
+Appropriate Initiative must meet the standard of having a high likelihood of success.
+This clearance to act should be used in limited circumstances.
 SERT and CNT must understand the CIC’s intent.
 Members taking action under appropriate initiative must immediately communicate whether the action was successful.
-Appropriate initiative is not a substitute for requesting permission for action when time allows.
-SERT and CNT supervisors and members assume responsibility for actions taken in the exercise of appropriate initiative.
+Appropriate Initiative is not a substitute for requesting permission for action when time allows.
+SERT and CNT supervisors and members assume responsibility for actions taken in the exercise of Appropriate Initiative.

 3. Bureau Supervisors and Non-Police Bureau Personnel: